OpolotDaniel/OpolotDaniel.github.io/README.md

 I hold a doctoral degree in microeconomics from Maastricht University, and was a post-doctoral research fellow at the African Institute of Financial Markets and Risk Management (AIFMRM) at the University of Cape Town (UCT) for 3 years.
 Since completing my post-doctoral fellowship in 2019, I have lectured at the School of Economics, UCT, teaching the Mathematics for Economists course, and worked as a Senior Research Analyst at The Southern Africa Labour and Development Research Unit, UCT.
 Prior to joining AIFMRM, I was a lecturer at Maastricht University School of Business and Economics for 2 years, teaching micro- and macro-economics, and international economics.

-I am currently active in the 2020/2021 job market.

 [CV]({{ site.url }}/CV_OPOLOT.D.pdf)

 [Teaching Statement]({{ site.url }}/Teaching Statement_OPOLOT.pdf)